openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 * Post-Training Optimization Tool
 * Model Downloader and other Open Model Zoo tools

-From 2022.1 release, the OpenVINO Development Tools can only be installed via PyPI.
+From the 2022.1 release, OpenVINO Development Tools can only be installed via PyPI.

-## For C++ developers
+## For C++ Developers

 Note the following things: